0xZDH/o365spray/README.md

 # o365spray

-o365spray ia a username enumeration and password spraying tool aimed at Microsoft Office 365 (O365).
+o365spray is a username enumeration and password spraying tool aimed at Microsoft Office 365 (O365).
 This tool reimplements a collection of enumeration and spray techniques researched and identified by those mentioned in [Acknowledgments](#Acknowledgments).

 > For educational, authorized and/or research purposes only.